Ab initio quantum embedding at finite temperature with density matrix embedding theory: Applications

 \subsection{Hydrogen chain}

-The hydrogen chain provides a simple one-dimensional crystalline system that enables direct comparison with the one-dimensional Hubbard model and has been widely used as a benchmark for \textit{ab initio} many-body methods~\cite{motta2017hchain, motta2020hchain, liu2020ftafqmc}.
-In contrast to the Hubbard model, the hydrogen chain includes long-range Coulomb interactions and multi-band effects arising from non-minimal basis sets.
-These features lead to distinct ground-state and finite-temperature behavior and provide a useful test of finite-temperature embedding methods.
+{The hydrogen chain provides a simple one-dimensional crystalline system that is often compared with the one-dimensional Hubbard model, but exhibits richer physics.
+Unlike the Hubbard model, the hydrogen lattice features long-range Coulomb interactions and multiband effects arising from the use of non-minimal basis sets.
+These distinctions lead to qualitatively different ground-state and finite-temperature behavior, making the hydrogen chain a popular benchmark system for \textit{ab initio} many-body simulations~\cite{motta2017hchain, motta2020hchain, liu2020ftafqmc}.}